 Making Snuggly Toes

-After it's sheared, Meredith cleans it by picking out the big pieces of hay.
+After it's sheared, I clean it by picking out the big pieces of hay.
 Then the real processing begins.
-It's all sent to a mill at Autumn Mist Alpacas, a small alpaca farm in New York.
+It's all sent to Starry Nights Mill in Newberg, OR.

 What I get back is bunches and bunches of yarn wrapped on to cones.
 Here they are with a few of the animals from Springtime Farms.

 Snuggly Toes start out as a knitted blanket.
 I used to crochet these by hand, but that's impractical for a real business.
-Luckily Westcliffe, CO is full of really interesting people, including a woman who owns many knitting machines.
+Luckily Westcliffe, CO (where I used to live) is full of really interesting people, including a woman who owns many knitting machines.
 Eventually I bought one of hers.

 To get the machine going, you have to manually weave the yarn through the needles.